-The Chaplains' Office fosters the life of the spirit by inviting authentic spiritual exploration and meaningful religious commitment.
-Supporting the human quest for identity and belonging, we cultivate an education of the heart to enrich the life of the mind at CC through rituals, practices, engaged communities, and individual spiritual and pastoral care.
+The Chaplain's Office fosters the life of the spirit by inviting authentic spiritual exploration and meaningful religious commitment.
+Supporting the human quest for identity and belonging we cultivate an education of the heart to enrich the life of the mind at CC through rituals, practices, engaged communities, and individual spiritual and pastoral care.